Differentiating frictionally locked asperities from kinematically coupled zones: Construction of a benchmark estimate from coupling inversions

 The inversion using different priors (Fig.~\ref{fig:kinematiccouplinginversion}a and Fig.~\ref{fig:kinematiccouplinginversion}d) provides a clue to the influence of the prior constraint, as well as a measure of the data resolution.
 Figure~\ref{fig:kinematiccouplinginversion}d uses traction damping, the prior constraint of standard stressing inversions.
 Its coupling pattern is consistent with the coupling pattern of previous stressing inversions~\citep{saito2022mechanically}.
 The estimated coupling patterns are similar between slip-deficit smoothing (Fig.~\ref{fig:kinematiccouplinginversion}a) and traction damping (Fig.~\ref{fig:kinematiccouplinginversion}d), but the coupled zones are generally more spotty when using traction damping.
 This comparison reveals that the coupling pattern near the trough largely varies depending on the prior, thus unconstrained by data.

 In summary, in our coupling inversions, the plate coupling is fairly constrained, except around the trough of the subduction zone.
 By explicitly including Green's function errors as error sources, we could detect the effects of inland inelastic deformations, as well as viscoelastic deformations at depth.
 Although the detected inelastic effects require further investigations using physics-based models of inelasticity, it is clear at least that our benchmark solution eliminates evident biases of elastic models, such as uniform high coupling of the eastern area at depth.
-The most striking limitation of our problem setting, clarified through this benchmark, is that the coupling within a few grids from the trough depends on the prior. \remove{As long as i}\add{I}n our coupling inversion, the trough full-coupling (i.e., locking) is most likely when the plate at moderate depth is fully coupled at the same strike position (Fig.~\ref{fig:kinematiccouplinginversion}a), but even this result may depend on our assumption of half-space.
+The most striking limitation of our problem setting, clarified through this benchmark, is that the coupling within a few elements from the trough depends on the prior.
+In our coupling inversion, the trough full-coupling (i.e., locking) is most likely when the plate at moderate depth is fully coupled at the same strike position (Fig.~\ref{fig:kinematiccouplinginversion}a), but even this result may depend on our assumption of half-space.
 In terms of the prior information, slow earthquakes occur near the trough~\citep{obara2016connecting,araki2017recurring}, implying trough unlocking, while the temperature profile of the Nankai subduction zone suggests $a-b<0$ of the RSF even near the trough~\citep[e.g.,][]{kodaira2006cause}, which will result in trough locking.
-Given these complications, we do not attempt to discuss the shallowest zone with a few grids: the asperity diameter assumed in our locking inversion (\S\ref{subsec:33} in the main text) is greater than two grids.
+Given these complications, we do not attempt to discuss the shallowest zone with a few elements: the asperity diameter assumed in our application (\S\ref{sec:Application}) is greater than two element intervals.